wellingtonbarcelosdev/wellingtonbarcelosdev/README.md

 # 👋 Hello, I’m Wellington Barcelos!
-### I'm a Production Engineering student, financial market enthusiast and collab manager web3
+### I'm a Production Engineering student, financial market enthusiast and project hunter web3
 #### My favorite programming language is python and it is through it that i seek to develop my projects
 ##### You can contact me at the following links:
   <a href = "mailto:wellingtonbarcelosdev@gmail.com"><img src="https://img.shields.io/badge/-Gmail-%23333?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>